Sublink pushdown

 (15 rows)

-Enable sublink pushdown by using a hint
+Enable sublink pushdown via a hint

-SET polar_cbqt_pushdown_sublink to off;
+SET polar_cbqt_pushdown_sublink TO off;

 EXPLAIN ANALYZE /*+ Set(polar_cbqt_pushdown_sublink force) */ SELECT * FROM (SELECT a, sum(b) b FROM t_big GROUP BY a)v WHERE a IN (SELECT a FROM t_small);